cbourke/ComputerScienceII/documents/syllabus-194.md

 to read, understand, and follow this policy.
 Violations will be dealt with on a case by case basis and may result in a failing assignment or a failing grade for the course itself.

+#### Use of AI

+The use of any AI tools for the design or implementation of programs is strictly prohibited for this course.

 ## Communication & Getting Help